rincemath/HYF-JS1-Week1/README.md

 #### HEAD ####

-It is a reference to the last commit object in the currently checked-out branch.
+It is a reference to the last commit object in the currently checked-out branch(or tip of the current branch).
 It is used by Git to keep a track on what branch are you currently on.
 When a developer switches branches using `git checkout`, the HEAD revision changes to point to the tip of the new branch.
 Use `cat .git/HEAD` to see current position of HEAD.

 #### Tracking ####